 Thrush (candida)

 Thrush (also known as candida) is a fungal infection.
-When breastfeeding, the pain often goes on throughout the feed and may continue even after the feed is over.
+If you have thrush, you may have nipple pain when your breastfeed.
+It can last throughout the feed and even after the feed is over.
 This type of pain may feel like a burning sensation in your nipples.

 Having thrush does not mean you need to stop breastfeeding.
 Continuing to breastfeed helps your baby to build up a strong immunity.
 This can help prevent them from getting thrush again.